 MOKO PUNA, 7 March – 26 April 2025

-MOKO PUNA (grandchild) is a series of original works on paper that speak of Maori stories and lineage through a rich mix of traditional pattern with more contemporary colours and forms.
-In these paintings and prints, Netana translates his Ta Moko artistry into very different creative mediums.
+MOKO PUNA (grandchild) is a collection of original works on paper that speak of Māori stories and lineage through a rich mix of traditional pattern with more contemporary colours and forms.
+Each speaks to a pūrākau (narrative) recounted from the memory of a younger Netana told by kaumatua and kuia (elders) interwoven with ideals and hopes, with learnings from Aotearoa New Zealand.
+In these paintings and prints Netana expands his artistry from ink on skin into different creative mediums.

 “The influences, the storytelling and how we derive our patterns from nature are all connected, but I find that I can do things on paper that you can’t do on the body” – Te Rangitu Netana.